maxaldunate/zucchini/readme.md

-# Zucchini - Secure Serveless API
+# Zucchini - Secure Serveless API with AWS

-> Zucchini is an Restful, Secure & Serverless API demonstration for use to an App
+> Zucchini is an Restful, Secure & Serverless API demonstration for use to an App... everything using AWS

 The target is to mount a completly working Restfull API.
 Accesible via http and https.
 Some resources will be public with no authentication needed but other will be protected and this resources will need authentication and authorization too.